abhaykrgupta/Auto-Apply-Job/README.md

 <br/>

 ### Batch Apply
 Select any number of jobs from your list and apply to all of them in one click.
 Smart Resume Selection runs independently per job.
-The system handles the full submission lifecycle — tailoring, form-filling, and stealth bypass.
+The system handles the full submission lifecycle — tailoring, form-filling, and submission.

 <br/>